Unequal Pay campaign

 From October 31 on, women work for free

 In the EU, women are paid 16% less than men on average.
 This means that, when compared to their male colleagues' salaries, women work 2 months out of 12 for free.
-In a year's time, all work produced by women from the 31st October onwards is for free.

 Thus, on 31 October, PES Women together with Zij-Kant is calling for an action day to close the gender pay gap: the European Unequal Pay Day.
 This is a symbolic day to raise awareness on the fact that female workers in Europe still earn 16% less than men and which depicts that from this day on women effectively are working for free until the end of the year.

 This 16% pay gap can be explained by multiple causes: segregation on the labour market, missing leave schemes that allow women and men equally to combine private life and careers, unpaid household and care responsibilities, to name but a few.